Before starting

 Let’s manually calculate the number of shared and unique species for a given pair of virtual plots.

-Calculate the number of unique and shared species in the first two virtual plots 1 and 5.Solution
+Calculate the number of unique and shared species for the two virtual plots 1 and 5.# Subset of the binary matrix with just plots 1 and 2

 virt_15 <- virt[c(1, 5), ]